-The on-site assessment process requires the Learner to demonstrate he or she has the required skills and knowledge to operate a permitted waste management facility.
+The WAMITAB Level 4 Operator Competence Scheme Qualifcations reffered to as the on-site assessment process requires the Learner to demonstrate he or she has the required skills and knowledge to operate a permitted waste management facility.

 The qualification process would include a number of visits by one of our competent Assessors as detailed below:

 The first visit will include an induction, to explain the process, as well as the centre and awarding organisation’s policies, practices and procedures.